-Personal protective equipment (PPE) are products that the user can wear or hold, in order to be protected against hazards either at home, at work or whilst engaging in leisure activities.
+Personal protective equipment (PPE) are products that the user can wear or hold, to be protected against risks either at work, at home or whilst engaging in leisure activities.
 Statistics on fatal and major work accidents underline the importance of protection and prevention, for which personal protective equipment plays an important role.

-These 'Technical sheets for coordination' report the common position of the Notified Bodies – sector PPE – approved by the Expert Group 'PPE'.
+These 'technical sheets for coordination' report the common position of the notified bodies for PPE endorsed by the PPE committee working group